•

 About This Journal

-The International Journal of Transpersonal Studies (IJTS) is a semi-annual peer-reviewed academic journal dedicated to the cultivation and publication of careful scholarship in whole person approaches to psychology, particularly second wave transpersonal psychology: A transformative psychology of the whole person embedded within a diverse, interconnected. and evolving world that pays particular attention to states of consciousness and developmental stages reflecting expansion beyond conventional notions of self.
+The International Journal of Transpersonal Studies (IJTS) is a semi-annual peer-reviewed academic journal publishing research and scholarship in whole person approaches to psychology such as transpersonal, integral, humanistic, and positive psychology.
+It focuses particularly on second wave transpersonal psychology: A transformative psychology of the whole person embedded within a diverse, interconnected. and evolving world that pays particular attention to states of consciousness and developmental stages reflecting expansion beyond conventional notions of self.
 The journal also retains a focus on topics such as transpersonal approaches to the study of sociology, anthropology, medicine, psychiatry, psychotherapy, education, leadership, feminist thought, culturally-situated psychologies, world religions, and spirituality, among others.

 As the largest and most accessible journal in the transpersonal field, and the only transpersonal journal listed by Scopus, the International Journal of Transpersonal Studies (IJTS) is a highly influential publication within its subfield of psychology.
-IJTS is read in over 180 countries and 30 dependencies or territories, papers are published with doi numbers, the impact factor for the journal is 0.13 for 2022, and the h-index is 12.
-The journal has been in print since 1981, and its readership is reflected in more than 125,000 article downloads per year by more than 50,000 total users (advance publication + published issues).
+IJTS is read in 185 countries and 40 dependencies or territories, papers are published with doi numbers, the impact factor for the journal is 0.14 for 2024, and the h-index is 15.
+The journal has been in print since 1981, and its readership is reflected in about 250,000 article downloads per year (advance publication + published issues).
 In addition to Scopus, IJTS is abstracted and indexed in PsychINFO, ATLA Religion Database, EBSCO databases, and the MLA International Bibliography.
 In the category of Religious Studies, IJTS ranks as a 2nd Quartile journal in SJR rankings.
 IJTS is published by Floraglades Foundation and supported in part by Attention Strategies.

 Print copies of journal issues may be purchased by going to Lulu Press (www.lulu.com) and searching for IJTS.